dfithian/dfithian.github.io/_posts/2021-02-15-database-implementation-part-1.markdown

 ## To be continued

 Thanks for reading!
-Stay tuned for the next post in the series, transactionality and indexing.
+Part 2, on the DSL and transactions, is [here]({% post_url 2021-02-18-database-implementation-part-2 %}).

+As always, I'd love to hear anything I've mixed up, especially in this case from database experts.
+Find me on fpchat (`@dfithian`) or reddit (`/u/dfith`).